lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On the other hand, at the beginning, the receiver side expects to receive window 0.
 Any SCHC Fragment received but not belonging to the current window is discarded.
 All SCHC Fragments belonging to the correct window are accepted, and the actual SCHC Fragment number managed by the receiver is computed based on the FCN value.
 The receiver prepares the encoded Bitmap to report the correctly received and the missing SCHC Fragments for the current window.
 After each SCHC Fragment is received, the receiver initializes the Inactivity Timer.
 When the Inactivity Timer expires, the transmission is aborted by the receiver sending a Receiver-Abort message.

 When an All-0 fragment is received, it indicates that all the SCHC Fragments have been sent in the current window.
-Since the sender is not obliged to always send a full window, some SCHC Fragment number not set in the receiver memory SHOULD not correspond to losses.
+Since the sender is not obliged to always send a full window, some SCHC Fragment number not set in the receiver memory should not correspond to losses.
 The receiver sends the corresponding SCHC ACK, the Inactivity Timer is set and the transmission of the next window by the sender can start.

 If an All-0 fragment has been received and all SCHC Fragments of the current window have also been received, the receiver then expects a new Window and waits for the next SCHC Fragment.
 Upon receipt of a SCHC Fragment, if the window value has not changed, the received SCHC Fragments are part of a retransmission.
 A receiver that has already received a SCHC Fragment SHOULD discard it, otherwise, it updates the encoded Bitmap.
 If all the bits of the encoded Bitmap are set to one, the receiver MUST send a SCHC ACK without waiting for an All-0 fragment and the Inactivity Timer is initialized.